liya2017/ckb/rpc/README.md

 #### Fields

-`Transaction` is a JSON object with the following fields.
+`` is a JSON object with the following fields.

 *   `version`: [`Version`](#type-version) - Reserved for future usage.
 It must equal 0 in current version.